andreideusteanu2/sample_project/README.md

     - Facebook Website https://console.cloud.google.com/storage/browser/soleadify_sample_data/facebook_website_matches
     - Google Website https://console.cloud.google.com/storage/browser/soleadify_sample_data/google_website_matches

+### Why was the approach that follows chosen?
+The approach to go from matched data across pairs of datasets to a 1 dataset for all was basically to:
+1. combine all the paired data under a single schema and dataset - simply put a UNION in SQL terms
+2. reduce to the extent possible columns containing the same information into a single column - for instace instead of having 2 address fields keep only 1 address field matching / combining the previous 2 fields
+3. apply a logic to deduplicate the resulting set - simply put a form of DISTINCT in SQL terms

+An alternative approach could have been to JOIN again the dataset pairs.
+However:
+- this would have been even more reliant on the quality of the data and logic used in the JOIN Keys.
+At the moment of the implementation, I felt that the UNION approach allowed me to have more control over how I determine what entities I keep
+- it may have left out some combinations.
+There are 3 original datasets and therefore 3 pairs of 2 datasets.
+Combining only based on 2 of the pairs could have wrongly left out some matches.

+That was the rationale behind this approach.
+At the time of this development I thought it was best.
+However based on the difficulty and low performance of the approach outlined in Step 5, I think the JOIN approach would have been better than the UNION + DISTINCT approach.

 ## Step 3 - Combine the matches from the pairs into a single dataset
 - represented in notebook Unify Matched Data.ipynb
 - the result from Step 2 was a set of around 4000 different csv files, one for each matching combination of Country, Region, City across the pairs of datasets